On this page:

 No. When you apply for OPT, you are requesting authorization to work in a job directly related to your major field of study during a 12-month period.
 You will choose your requested start and end dates when you apply for OPT.
 You are not required to have a job offer before applying for OPT.
 If USCIS approves your request for OPT authorization, they will tell you exactly what dates your OPT starts and ends.
 You can accrue 90 days of unemployment while in your authorized period of OPT.
 This means that you must begin working (and report that work in the SEVP Portal) within 90 days of your approved OPT start date.

 Your post-completion OPT requested start date must be within 60 days of your F-1 program end date.
-Please note that when you apply for post-completion OPT, ISSS will shorten your I-20 program end date to your last date of enrollment (if necessary).
+When you apply for post-completion OPT, ISSS will shorten your I-20 program end date to your last date of enrollment (if necessary).
 For the fall and spring semesters, the last day of enrollment is the last date of exams listed on the CU Boulder academic calendar.

 Applying for Post-Completion OPT